 Field Marshal / Safety Department Head

-Involved in the program for over nine years as a volunteer and staff member, Eli has achieved the rank of Instructor and leads the Evenda (Arlington), Arudel (Belmont), and Zelmore (Winchester) schools of L.A.P. as a leadership staff member.
+Involved in the program for over ten years as a volunteer and staff member, Eli has achieved the rank of Instructor and leads the Evenda (Arlington), Arudel (Belmont), and Zelmore (Winchester) schools of L.A.P. as a leadership staff member.
 In addition, he heads our safety department, managing our medical staff and the diverse medical needs of our youth population.
 A talented visual artist and musician who worked for many years at the Arlington Center for the Arts, Eli brings a strong crafting curriculum and inspires students to affirm their independent identities.

 Kenzie Schoenthaler - Assistant Instructor

-In his ninth year with LARP Adventure Program, Kenzie began as a student in the program and after graduating high school he achieved the rank of Assistant Instructor in early 2015.
+In his tenth year with LARP Adventure Program, Kenzie began as a student in the program and after graduating high school he achieved the rank of Assistant Instructor in early 2015.
 Now, Kenzie regularly teaches at the Arundel (Belmont) program and is also chiefly responsible for the direct operation of our C.I.T. youth at events, with supervision and support from the leadership staff.
 Bringing prior experience teaching at youth arts organization and a full perspective of the L.A.P. program, Kenzie excels at many of the core curriculum tenets of our program.
-In addition, he is a model for students interested in physical fitness and survival skills, having recently completed a solo biking trip across the United States in under three months.
+In addition, he is a model for students interested in physical fitness and survival skills, having completed a solo biking trip across the United States in under three months.

-Ian Hopeman - Assistant Instructor
+Ian Hopeman - Instructor

-Plot Device and Ritual Mechanics Marshal
+Writer, Plot Device and Ritual Mechanics Marshal

 At this time, Ian is pursuing a B.S. in Mechanical Engineering with a concentration in Aerospace Engineering at Boston University.
 He currently balances his full course load with weekly teaching at the Evenda (Arlington) school.